Middle School

 Grade 6

-The Math 6 course is designed to not only polish the skills already known, but to present new concepts needed in preparation for Pre-Algebra and beyond.
-A major emphasis of the year is for students to learn to think critically and be able to verbalize why they use a certain method to solve a problem.
-Discussions are an important part of the daily class.
-Instructional time is focused on connecting ratio and rate to whole number multiplication and division, and extending the notion of the number system of rational numbers, which include negative numbers.
-Students work on writing, interpreting and using expressions, equations and inequalities.
-They also work on two- and three-dimensional shapes to solve problems involving area, surface area and volume.
+A required course in the mathematics sequence, Math 6 is designed to help students expand and master arithmetic skills that will serve as the foundations for higher-level math.
+Fractions, decimals, ratios, percentages, and geometry are revisited and consolidated to ready students for Pre-Algebra.
+Students learn to think critically and to verbalize why they use a specific methodology to solve a problem.
+Discussions are an essential part of the daily class.
+Students learn to connect ratio and rate to whole number multiplication and division and grasp the implications of the number system of rational numbers.
+Students work on writing, interpreting, and using expressions, equations, and inequalities.
+They also work on two- and three-dimensional shapes to solve problems involving area, surface area, and volume.

 Grade 7